-While the Discover it® Balance Transfer is no longer open to new applications, its rewards categories used to rotate each quarter, and could include grocery stores, restaurants, gas stations, online shopping and more.
+Discover it® Balance Transfer’s rewards categories rotate each quarter, require activation and have a quarterly limit.
+They can include grocery stores, restaurants, gas stations, online shopping and more.

 Plenty of credit cards give bonus cash back rewards in certain purchase categories.
 Cardholders may receive extra value on gas, groceries, dining, entertainment, wholesale clubs and more.
 Other cards have bonus categories that change every quarter and may require activation, giving you the chance to earn big on different types of purchases every few months.… read full answer